-Mi Cayito: Mi Cayito is popular mainly with gays.
-If you are a member of the LGBT and would like to relax on a beach that has a touch of fashion and panache associated with this group of people, Mi Cayito will not disappoint.
+Mi Cayito is popular mainly with gays.
+If you are a member of the LGBT and would like to relax on a beach with a touch of fashion and panache associated with this group of people, Mi Cayito will not disappoint.

-You can go to any of the beaches in Playas del Este by taxi or bus (not recommended).
+You can go to any beach in Playas del Este by taxi or bus (not recommended, except if it is a Viazul-type bus).
 You can rent a taxi for a roundtrip from Old Havana to Playas del Este for about 15-20 USD.
-If you are renting a car in Cuba, the drive will be pretty easy.
+If you are renting a car in Cuba or hiring one of those famous classic cars of Cuba, the drive will be pretty easy.

 The Best Nude Beaches in Cuba

 Cuba may be knee-deep in astounding beaches and droves of tourists.
-Still, the locals are yet to ultimately come to terms with the idea of walking around in the nude.
+Still, the locals have not come to terms with walking around in the nude.

 The clothing-optional beaches in Cuba are:

-Cayo Largo del Sur: Cayo Largo is the most popular place for naturist beach lovers in Cuba.
+Cayo Largo is Cuba’s most popular place for naturist beach lovers.
 The beaches in Cayo Largo accommodate nudists, and there are numerous things you can do there, including basking and swimming.

-Playa Cayo Santa Maria: Nowadays, Playa Cayo Maria’s entire west side is dedicated to people who like to enjoy a session on the beach, rocking nothing but their birthday suit.
+Nowadays, Playa Cayo Maria’s entire west side is dedicated to people who like to enjoy a session on the beach, rocking nothing but their birthday suits.
 If you are such a frolicker, you will find the community at Cayo Santa Maria quite open-minded.

-Playa Ensenachos: Playa Ensenachos is pretty close to Playa Cayo Santa Maria.
-It is beautiful with its offshore reefs, lazy waves, good fishing sites, and superb diving spots.
-The beaches here are entirely private and secluded and therefore ideal for nudists.
+Playa Ensenachos is pretty close to Playa Cayo Santa Maria.
+Its offshore reefs, lazy waves, good fishing sites, and superb diving spots are beautiful.
+The beaches here are entirely private and secluded, therefore ideal for nudists.